warner/petmail/docs/invitations.md

 ![invitation-1](./images/invitation-1.png)

-The first client to contact the server posts a message that contains a signed ephemeral Curve25519 pubkey.
+The first agent to contact the server posts a message that contains a signed ephemeral Curve25519 pubkey.
 It then polls or subscribes to the channel, waiting for changes.

-The second client reads that message and prepares a similar one of its own.
+The second agent reads that message and prepares a similar one of its own.
 It also uses the two ephemeral pubkeys to create a boxed record containing its long-term verifying key, and a signed copy of the two ephemeral pubkeys and its transport record (listing the mailboxes it uses for inbound messages).
 Both messages are added to the channel.
 Note that the long-term verifying key is different for each sender (so each pair of users will involve two verifying keys).

 The transport record will include: the mailbox descriptor string (including URL and mailbox pubkey), the sender-specific STID and CID identifiers (see [mailbox.md](./mailbox.md)), and the current rotating pubkey (used to provide forward-secrecy).

-When generating the transport record, each client will remember several secret values for themselves.
+When generating the transport record, each agent will remember several secret values for themselves.
 This includes the CID for their correspondent, the signing key they will use for outbound messages, and the private key they'll use to decrypt inbound messages.
 These secrets will be stored in the addressbook entry.

-The first client then retrieves those messages and appends its own boxed record.
+The first agent then retrieves those messages and appends its own boxed record.
 It adds the address-book entry for the peer, marking it as "unacknowledged".
 It adds a third message to the channel with the string "ack-" and a nonce.

-The second client retrieves the boxed record, creates its own address-book entry, and adds its own ACK to the channel.
+The second agent retrieves the boxed record, creates its own address-book entry, and adds its own ACK to the channel.
 When it sees the other ACK, it marks the address-book entry as "acknowledged", and adds a "delete-channel" message to the channel (with a nonce).
 At this point, it unsubscribes from